 The E.J.
 Wylie Traveling Fellowship provides the recipient with the opportunity to visit a number of vascular surgery centers worldwide.
 These visits stimulate academic inspiration, promote international exchange, and foster development of fellowship in vascular surgery.

 The Clinical Research Seed Grants provide direct support for pilot clinical projects which have potential to grow into larger studies fundable by industry or governmental sources.

 The Research Career Development Travel Awards program's overall goal is to develop strong leaders in vascular surgery research who will, over time, exhibit the accomplishments of vascular surgeons recognized for their contributions in vascular basic science, translational, or clinical research through continued grant support or mentoring of other researchers.

-The Resident Research Prize is intended to motivate physicians early in their training to pursue their interest in research and offer the opportunity to present their research at the Vascular Annual Meeting.
+The Resident Research Award is intended to motivate physicians early in their training to pursue their interest in research and offer the opportunity to present their research at the Vascular Annual Meeting.

 The Student Research Fellowship stimulates laboratory and clinical vascular research by undergraduate college students and medical students registered at universities in the United States and Canada.

 The Vascular Research Initiatives Conference Trainee Travel Scholarship is intended to motivate physicians early in their training to pursue their interest in research and offer the opportunity to present their research at the Vascular Research Initiatives Conference.

 Visit the respective organization’s website for more information.